YassinEldeeb/prisma-tgql-types-gen/CONTRIBUTING.md

 ## How do I Contribute 💪

-We'll be very thankful for all your contributions, whether it's for helping us find issues in our code, highlighting features that're missing, writing tests for uncovered cases, or contributing to the codebase.

 we're excited to have you on board!

 - Take a look at the existing [Issues](https://github.com/YassinEldeeb/prisma-tgql-types-gen/issues) or [create a new issue](https://github.com/YassinEldeeb/prisma-tgql-types-gen/issues/new/choose)!